Choosing Session Intensity

 - You should aim for the highest intensity within that range that still feels comfortable.

-Because of this, the right intensity ultimately boils down to whatever you are most comfortable with.
+Because of this, the right intensity boils down to whatever you are most comfortable with.
 Your session should never be painful or highly distracting.
 If you find yourself gritting your teeth or unable to focus on a book because of the sensation, the intensity is too high.
-Your primary goal is to find a level that you can comfortably sustain for your full 20-minute session.
+Your goal is to find a level that you can comfortably sustain for your full 20-minute session.

 Finding Your Sweet Spot

-Your brain is incredibly adaptable.
-Trust your physical comfort, don't be afraid to experiment with higher settings as you acclimate, and let the device do the rest!
+Your brain is remarkably adaptable.
+Trust your physical comfort, don't be afraid to experiment a little higher as you get used to it, and let the device do the rest!